 I can’t give away all of my Point-of-Work Assessment- PoWA secrets since those questions are what I use to teach L&D teams to ask, but there are a few questions I’d like to share that frame what should be asked to confirm that performance support is not viewed by L&D simply as post-training support mechanisms.

 Additionally, these questions can help determine if the organization and L&D are merely “ready” to pursue performance support integration or are at a “state of readiness” to create a sustainable strategy and tactics.
 To that end, I’d like to share a few questions that should be considered that will confirm performance support should be integrated across the entire Learning Performance Ecosystem from Point-of-Entry to the Point-of-Work.
 See figure 1.

 Typically, I would not ask these questions until an executive level presentation and discussion have taken place.
-The following questions actually serve as discussion triggers to define and align interest in pursuing the LPA within targeted work groups.
+The following questions actually serve as discussion triggers to define and align interest in pursuing the PoWA within targeted work groups.
 Following are several qualifying questions to consider…

 Environmental & Cultural Alignment